-The Mission runs off the support of the community and our needs are constantly changing.
+The Mission runs off of the support of the community and our needs are constantly changing.
 Click here for our most current needs.
 Financial contributions are also always needed (to donate, click here).
 Click here for our most pressing volunteer needs.

 The Mission was founded in 1964.

 The Mission is 100% privately funded, which means it does not receive any government funding.
 Instead, the Mission runs on donations from churches, businesses, foundations, and individuals.
 If you would like to support the work of the Mission financially, donate here.

 For security reasons, you must be a registered volunteer and on the schedule in order to serve.
 To become a volunteer, simply create an account, sign up for orientation and we’ll get you plugged in!

 All volunteers must be at least 12 years old to serve—no exceptions.
 All minors (ages 12-17) must be accompanied by an adult every time they serve.
 If you have a younger group, there are many options for them to get involved from home.
 For more information or ideas, contact our Volunteer Coordinator at 301-695-6633 x221, or email.

 Group volunteers are typically placed in our kitchen to assist with serving meals or are assigned to special projects or events.
 The Mission has two types of group volunteers:

 1: Regularly scheduled groups (i.e. servers every 1st Saturday of the month for breakfast)